Tyler Conklin Player Prop Bets for NFL Week 17 | Minnesota vs. Green Bay 1/2/2022

 Season Stats

-- Conklin has caught 54 passes on 74 targets for 540 yards and three touchdowns, averaging 36.0 yards per game.
+- Conklin's stat line this year features 54 catches for 540 yards and three touchdowns.
+He is averaging 36.0 yards per game, and has been targeted 74 times.

-- With 16 targets in the red zone this season, Conklin has been on the receiving end of 22.5% of his team's 71 red zone pass attempts.
+- Conklin has seen the ball thrown his way 16 times in the red zone this season, 22.5% of his team's 71 red zone pass attempts.

-- The Vikings, who rank 12th in the NFL in points scored, have dropped back to pass 56.6% of the time while opting for the ground attack 43.4% of the time.
+- The Vikings have thrown the ball in 56.6% of their plays from scrimmage this year while running the ball 43.4% of the time.
+This offensive attack ranks 12th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Conklin's matchup with the Packers.